theNewDynamic/oregonsadventurecoast.com/content/blog/2017-04-12-what-are-the-best-festivals-for-foodies-on-oregons-adventure-coast.md

 ### Friday, May 26th _to_ Sunday, May 28th

 On Friday, Saturday and Sunday, May 26-28, The Mill Casino will host their annual [BBQ, Blues & Brews on the Bay](http://www.oregonsadventurecoast.com/2017/03/annual-bbq-blues-brews-on-the-bay/)!
 This is a three-day KCBS Sanctioned celebration of lip-smacking barbecue, locally-crafted beers and sizzling hot blues.
 This year is featuring 40 BBQ competitors and 30 craft breweries!
-Eat lip smackin&#8217; BBQ, sample great beer and live entertainment.
+Eat lip smackin’ BBQ, sample great beer and live entertainment.

-&nbsp;

 ### Clamboree and Glass Art Festival